nichelia/node-vue-device-management/api/README.md

     ```bash
     cd api
-    yarn dev
+    yarn start
     ```

-- To access the server on a browser, go to `http://localhost:3000`:
+- To access the server on a browser, go to `http://localhost:8000`:
 - To cleanup the docker dev environment, run the command:

     ```bash